sachinvs7/IMDB_sentiment/README.md

 # IMDB-sentiment
-Sentiment Analysis on movie reviews.
-Performed thorough pre-processing, tokenization and created a word embedding - CNN model.
+Sentiment analysis on movie reviews.
+Performed pre-processing, tokenization and created word embeddings for a CNN model.
 Achieved a test set accuracy of 81.5%.

+## Update on November 4, 2023:
+The NLP world has truly come a long way!
+Will be fun revisiting this code in another 5 or so years...